- E-Group Courses

 To get ready for the test, Alliance Française Ottawa offers:

-Candidates must check in with the supervisor of the official centre or the invigilator(s) with their notification of schedule and their valid passport.
-CANDIDATES WITHOUT VALID PASSPORT WILL BE REFUSED TO ACCESS THE EXAMINATION; NO EXCEPTION WILL BE MADE.
+Candidates must check in with the supervisor of the official centre or the invigilator(s) with their notification of schedule and their valid piece of identification.
+CANDIDATES WITHOUT VALID PIECE OF IDENTIFICATION WILL BE REFUSED TO ACCESS THE EXAMINATION; no exception will be made.

 After the identity check, the head of the official centre or the invigilator(s) will take an identification picture of each candidate and direct candidates to their assigned seats in the examination room.

 The reading, listening and writing tests will be computer-based only.

 Candidates must leave their piece of ID visibly on the table for the entirety of the test so that identity checks can be performed throughout the test.

 During the entire examination, no exits will be permitted, unless in case of emergency or health issue previously informed by the candidate and justified with a medical certificate.

 During the entirety of the exams, communication amongst candidates or the outside will not be permitted.

 Candidates arriving late will not be allowed in the examination room once the examination has started.

 In the event of fraud or misconduct by a candidate (disturbing the examination procedure, communication or attempt to communicate with other candidates or the outside…), candidates expose themselves to immediate removal from the examination room as well as a ban from taking the test for a period that will be determined by the CCI Paris-Ile De France.